See exclusive deals in your area

 Front seat passengers are treated to thin but comfortable seats covered in a wide range of materials, plus they're afforded a terrific view ahead.
 The rear seat is best for occasional use in part because it's awkward to get into or out of thanks to the rear-hinged carriage-style doors.

-Neither the NHTSA nor the IIHS has evaluated the i3 yet, but it still boasts some advanced safety tech like a carbon fiber reinforced body shell that's mounted to an aluminum platform.
+Federal testers haven't rated the i3 yet, but the IIHS gave it mostly good scores.
+The i3 boasts some advanced safety tech like a carbon fiber reinforced body shell that's mounted to an aluminum platform.

 BMW doesn't outfit the i3 with conventional trim levels.
 Instead, it calls them "worlds."
 The Giga World stickers for $1,500 over the base Mega World and the Tera World tops the range for an additional $1,000.
 Each has its own unique styling touches and a few more features, but all models are outfitted well from the start with heated front seats, SirisuXM satellite radio, and DC fast charging.
 A few option packages are also available and there's a BMW-branded charging station that's available as an accessory.